 Both of these condenser microphone types are overall super effective and known for improving the sound quality.

-Furthermore, some condensers mics have a switch mechanism, which allows you to switch between the 3 different polar patterns.
+Furthermore, some of the more high-end condenser mics have a switch mechanism, which allows you to switch between different polar patterns.

 Even though, that they are quite expensive compared to their counterparts.

 The ribbon mics were very popular back in the days, mainly due to its warmth and natural sound.